nfstream/nfstream/docs/source/contributing.rst

 **Write documentation**

-NFStream could always use more documentation, whether as part of the official NFStream docs, in docstrings, or even on the web in blog posts, articles, and such.
+nfstream could always use more documentation, whether as part of the official nfstream docs, in docstrings, or even on the web in blog posts, articles, and such.

 **Submit feedback**